bvn13/OpenFeign-NormalizedLogger/README.md

 ## Old bad Logger

-All parts are separeted from each other:
+All parts are separated from each other:
 1) Request:
    1) request headers - every header is put into separated entry
-   2) requst body - at separated entry
+   2) request body - at separated entry
 2) Response:
    1) response headers - separately
    2) response body - at separated entry as well